watership-down/watership-down.github.io/_posts/2020-05-08-times-article.md

 title: "From Homer to VE Day: Watership Down is many (cotton) tales in one"
 image: "/assets/img/posts/centenary3.jpeg"
 date: 2020-05-08 19:29:00 +0100
-short: "The Times on the enduring relevance and meaning of Watership Down"
+short: "The Times on the enduring relevance and meaning of Watership Down."
 ---

 ![Richard Adams](/assets/img/posts/centenary3.jpeg)